The Quandary of the Single Table Web Site

 The most obvious solution is to build a little interface, but this goes against our stated goals.
 You have to program and debug a bunch of stuff for one little deal, which is a drag.
 Writing the same authentication and validation crap over and over gets a little tiring.

 BUT, if you generalize it and re-use it, then you’re in better shape.
-Instead of hard-coding the fields, pull them out of an ini file that contains their SQL field name, display title, data type, interface type, validation regex, etc. You’d need to refine it a bit, but you could dial it in tightly.
+Instead of hard-coding the fields, pull them out of a config file that contains their SQL field name, display title, data type, interface type, validation regex, etc. You’d need to refine it a bit, but you could dial it in tightly.

 Related to the above, there are PEAR modules that strive to do just this.
 DB_DataObject with HTML_QuickForm, for instance.
 Propel for PHP5 is good too.
 But these are generally overkill, and they require a lot of code included on the backend.